 Moments of silence: International, national, regional and local moments of silence (one or two minutes) as a period of silent contemplation and reflection as a gesture of respect for periods of mourning or tragic events are organised as appropriate.
+A minute's silence (subject to agreement of the family or estate administrator) will be held at the next Full Council following the death of a serving elected member or officer.

 Books of condolence: A condolence book or book of condolence is a book in which people may record their condolences after a death or great tragedy.
-After the death of a leading figure or tragic event, condolence books may be placed in public places such as the Town Hall or Customer Services Centre for members of the public to use.
-We may also utilise or signpost to electronic books of condolence.
+After the death of a leading figure or tragic event, condolence books may be placed in public places such as the Town Hall for members of the public to use.
+We may also utilise) or signpost to electronic books of condolence.